 And if you don't understand what I'm asking, you can just ask me!
 If I don't understand what you say, I'll just ask you.

-My job is to help people connect with their feeling mind; feelings are the key to successfully changing your life, if all other "thinking" (will-power) attempts have failed.
+My job is to help people connect with their unconscious mind as the unconscious has the keys to successfully changing your life, if all other conscious, thinking and talking attempts have failed.

 How many sessions will I require?